famake/calamaro/README.md

 A small controller for RGB LEDs on the local network using Art-Net.

 ## Features
-- Add devices with IP address and number of pixels
+- Add devices with IP address, port and number of pixels
 - Create groups of devices
 - Set colors for a group via HTTP or MQTT